-Natalie Roser Goes Topless In Smoking Hot Triple-Photo Update
+Natalie Roser Goes Topless In Smoking-Hot Triple-Photo Update

 “You are a perfection goddess,” one more added.

-Earlier this week, The Inquisitr shared that the model sizzled in another hot shot — that time with two friends by her side.
+Earlier this week, The Inquisitr shared that the model sizzled in another hot shot with two friends by her side.
 She was covered from head to toe in sand, hiding her chest with one of her hands and strategically placing her leg to cover her modesty.
 That update also racked up a ton of likes and comments.